linhnt31/linhnt31.github.io/index.md

 I have been teacher of several subjects, among which Computer Networks and Algorithms, and teacher's guide of Bio-Inspired Artificial Intelligence.
 I am reviewer of respected Springer, IEEE and Elsevier Journals, coordinator of the University of Messina's node for the <a href="https://www.consorzio-cini.it/index.php/it/lab-infolife">CINI InfoLife</a> Laboratory, Associate Editor for <a href="https://www.frontiersin.org/journals/robotics-and-ai/sections/smart-sensor-networks-and-autonomy">Frontiers in Robotics and AI</a>, member of the <a href="http://www.ifiptc12.org/component/tags/tag/41-wg-12-9">IFIP Working Group 12.9 about Computational Intelligence</a>, co-chairs of IEEE Workshops (<a href="https://fcrlab.unime.it/calls/distinsys2022">DistInSys</a>, <a href="https://fcrlab.unime.it/calls/mriche2021">MrICHE</a>, and <a href="https://www.ai4health.icar.cnr.it/">AI4Health</a>) and co-author of more than 30 manuscripts. -->

 #### News

+- **[07/2025]** My work on Federated Learning and Coopetition got accepted in the flagship [IEEE Global Communications Conference 2025](https://globecom2025.ieee-globecom.org/).

 - **[06-09/2025]** I have started my research secondment at [TU Delft, Netherlands](https://www.tudelft.nl/), the [European Union’s Horizon Europe MSCA Staff Exchange - ENSURE-6G](https://ensure-6g.eu/) project.